tnfe/FFCreator/README.md

 When you need to process a lot of video clips and need faster synthesis speed, `FFCreatorLite` is a better choice, please click [**here**](https://github.com/drawcall/FFCreatorLite) for details.

+If you want to generate a wonderful video more simply and intelligently, you might want to try this node.js framework that generates short videos using popular AI LLM. [https://github.com/drawcall/FFAIVideo](https://github.com/drawcall/FFAIVideo)

 #### For more introduction, please see [here](https://tnfe.github.io/FFCreator/#/README)

 ### Features